Islandora-Devops/islandora-playbook/README.md

 ## Use

-Detailed installation and usage instructions can be found on the [official installation documentation for Islandora 8](https://islandora.github.io/documentation/installation/playbook/).
+Detailed installation and usage instructions can be found on the [official installation documentation for Islandora](https://islandora.github.io/documentation/installation/playbook/).

 ## Connect